afrase/kodiswift/docs/patterns.rst

 -----------------

-If you are scraping a website that uses pagination, it's possible to present the same interface in XBMC without having to scrape all of the pages up front.
+If you are scraping a website that uses pagination, it's possible to present the same interface in Kodi without having to scrape all of the pages up front.
 To accomplish this, we are going to create our own *Next* and *Previous* list items which go the next and previous page of results respectively.
-We're also going to take advantage of a parameter option that gets passed to XBMC, `updateListing`.
+We're also going to take advantage of a parameter option that gets passed to Kodi, `updateListing`.
 If we pass True for this parameter, then every time the use clicks the Next item, the URL won't be added to history.
 This enables the ".." list item to go to the correct parent directory, instead of the previous page.